zimolzak/psci-resource-proposal/README.md

 for (1) analysis, (2) feedback, and (3) learning.
 Project
 completion/debriefing meetings may be held to gather feedback from stakeholders (especially clinical leaders and clinicians), but also from the wider stakeholder team.
-In other words, was *Safer Dx ENGAGE* appropriate for the task, given the interviews we did at your facility to develop it?
+In other words, was *Safer Dx EnGAGE* appropriate for the task?

 The aim of this step is to recommend ways that users can choose a diagnostic safety target considering organization priorities,